janko/janko.io/_posts/2016-11-07-better-file-uploads-with-shrine-metadata.md

 ---
 title: "Better File Uploads with Shrine: Metadata"
 tags: shrine
-excerpt: "This is the 5th part of a series of blog posts about Shrine.
-In this part I talk about how Shrine extracts and stores file metadata."
+excerpt: "<p>This is the 5th part of a series of blog posts about Shrine.
+In this part I talk about how Shrine extracts and stores file metadata.</p>"
 comments: disqus
 ---